Setting a custom tracking domain on your outreach emails:

 - protects you from reputation issues caused by spammers.

-I’ve written extensively about the importance of having a dedicated tracking domain for your GMass account.
-Now, you can set your tracking domain all on your own after you’ve implemented the DNS setup for it.
+I’ve written extensively in the past about the importance of having a dedicated tracking domain for your GMass account.
+And you can set your tracking domain all on your own.
+You’ll just need to implement the DNS setup for it first.

 What will my recipients see?

 The tracking domain is only visible by people receiving your email if they hover/click on any of your tracked links or if they hover/visit your unsubscribe link.
 The tracking domain is also present in the open-tracking pixel, but this isn’t visible to recipients, unless they take a deep look at your email by viewing its source, but hardly anybody does that.

 If you’re a rare user who will be turning both open and click tracking off, and if you’re not placing an unsubscribe link in your emails, then you can ignore this guide, because a tracking domain will never appear in your emails.
 If you’re like 99% of mailers though, you’re using at least one of those three features, and so a tracking domain is relevant.

 What Are the Benefits of Setting Up Your Own Tracking Domain?